joshre-ms/azure-gallery/README.md

 * `screenshot`
 Optional.
 A JSON string specifying the relative path to a screenshot for a gallery package.

+* `supportedExtensions`
+Optional.
+A JSON string array specifying the list of extensions supported by this image.
+Do not alter these values without prior consent.
+This flag might be used to render specific configuration UI for these extensions while creating virtual machine in portal.

 #### Additional notes

 * The file name for a package manifest is not used in creating a gallery package.
 Feel free to name your package manifests in a a way that helps your organize them best.